Can CBD Help WIth Negative Thoughts, Rumination, and Anxiety

 One study looked at progesterone and estradiol (E2 - your dominant estrogen):

-Conversely, rumination was associated with greater negative affect only in women with low estradiol.
+Conversely, rumination was associated with greater negative effect only in women with low estradiol.

 By the way...both progesterone and estradiol drop significantly during perimenopause!